nathanbegbie/learn-elixir-faktory/README.md

 Right!
 So now we have an `application.ex` file as well.

+## Running Faktory

+I've added the `docker-compose.yml` file.
+To check that it is working I have gone to [`http://localhost:7420/`](http://localhost:7420/) to get the Faktory dashboard and confirm that it is working.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed